 Since lysosomes are little digestion machines, they go to work when the cell absorbs or eats something.
 Once the material is inside the cell, the lysosomes bind and release their enzymes.

 Enzymes break down complex molecules that can include complex sugars and proteins.

 What happens if food is scarce and the cell starves?

 Lysosomes will function even if there is no food for the cell.
-When the signal is sent, the lysosomes digest the cells’ organelles in search of nutrients.
+When the signal is sent, the lysosomes digest the cells’ organelles searching for nutrients.

 Lysosomal function disorders

-There are approximately 30 fairly rare disorders in humans that are due to defects in endolysosomal function.
-All are caused by errors in the genetic code and all are lysosomal storage disorders.
+There are approximately 30 relatively rare disorders in humans due to defects in endolysosomal function.
+All are caused by errors in the genetic code, and all are lysosomal storage disorders.

 In these disorders, the products accumulate in the lysosomes because the enzymes that would accelerate their degradation are absent or defective.
-Each disorder has a specific medical name.
+Each condition has a specific medical name.

 - I cell disease: Fibroblast cell lysosomes are deficient in almost all hydrolytic enzymes, and large undigested “inclusions” accumulate in patient cells.